itfrombit/osx_handmade/README.md

 near the top of the handmade_debug.cpp (just below the '#include <stdio.h>' line).

-Some things have changed from the previous commit.
+Some things have changed from earlier versions.
 The directory structure has been cleaned up and is now more compatible with the Handmade Hero Github repository.